elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/traverse-city-search-engine-optimization.md

 On-page SEO is a ranking factor that you can improve right now, without the help of any outside agencies.
 It’s not the biggest ranking factor, but it is one that you can easily improve by following these simple rules:

 - Create high-quality conten
-- Optimize your meta description
+- Optimize your meta Description
 - Write good title
-- Create useful page titles and description
+- Create useful page titles and Description
 - Optimize your image
 - Optimize your internal linking
 - Keep your site well-organized